bergerkyle/pokemon-mythic/README.md

 #### October 4th 2024
 [Commit: 28156b0b5f](https://github.com/HashtagMarky/pokeemerald/commit/28156b0b5fa6933f42c5673026d046d5e6c2e566)

-### Give Wild Encounters the same level as normal wild encounters
+---
-Adds a macro `startwildoverworldencounter` which will generate a wild encounter with the same level as normal wild encounters.
+### Automatically Give Wild Encounters the Same Level as Normal Wild Encounters

-Instead of having to make a script for every single ow encounter, you can make a general script that works as an useall solution.
+> **Note**: The changes also refactor some of the functions in `wild_encounter.c` to return `struct WildMon` instead of just a species constant.

-Example:
+Thanks to the changes in this [Pull Request](https://github.com/HashtagMarky/pokeemerald/pull/1) by [LordRainDance2](https://github.com/lordraindance2), overworld encounters can now have their levels dynamically set the same way normal wild encounters do.
+This also allows for a common event script to be defined using the new macro `startwildoverworldencounter` which remove the need to make a script for every single overworld encounter, working as an useall solution.
+The individual macros can still be used in individual scripts, however.

 ```
 Common_EventScript_OWWildEncounter::
 	lock